 Gi BJJ is typically more methodical and there are a lot more technical options.
 No-gi BJJ is faster and has better carryover for MMA.

-Thiago Stefanutti is our head coach at Absolute MMA Melbourne CBD and Collingwood.
-Thiago is a third degree Brazilian Jiu-Jitsu black belt who has placed at the IBJJF World Championships, South American Championships and European Championships, won multiple state championships in Brazil and multiple Pan Pacific Championships.
+Thiago Stefanutti is a third degree Brazilian Jiu-Jitsu black belt who has placed at the IBJJF World Championships, South American Championships and European Championships, won multiple state championships in Brazil and multiple Pan Pacific Championships.

 His students have won multiple World Championship titles and our team is the only Australian team to ever win a IBJJF World Championships team trophy, the most prestigious Brazilian Jiu-Jitsu competition in the world.

-Lachlan Giles is our head coach at Absolute MMA St Kilda.
 Lachlan is a first degree BJJ black belt.
-He is the 2014 Australian Jiu-Jitsu Grand Prix Champion, multiple time Pan Pacific and Victorian Jiu Jitsu Champion.
+He is the 2017 IBJJF No-Gi World Championship Bronze Medallist, 2014 Australian Jiu-Jitsu Grand Prix Champion, multiple time Pan Pacific and Victorian Jiu Jitsu Champion.
 He has represented Australia twice at ADCC, the most prestigious submission grappling competition in the world, represented Australia three times at the World Pro Championships and competed at the Eddie Bravo Invitational where he submitted form ADCC Champion Rani Yahya.

 In 2014 he completed a clean sweep of the black belt division at Australia's most prestigious competition, the Pan Pacific Championships, winning 4 gold medals.
 In 2016 Lachlan was ranked as the number 12 lightweight BJJ competitor in the world.
 He is also the 2016 Australian Freestyle Wrestling Champion.